willow-ahrens/Finch.jl/docs/src/fibers.md

 ### Move to: Copying Fibers to a new storage type.

-If one needs to copy a fiber to another fibrer with a different storage type, one can use the `moveto` function, described below.
+If one needs to copy a fiber to another fiber with a different storage type, one can use the `moveto` function, described below.

 ```@docs
 moveto